 "Ah, do not fear, my friend," Narcissa said, with a wry smile on her face, "I do not believe that anyone will think to accuse Severus Snape of caring too much."

 "I have no doubt that you will not believe me when I say that I am certain Lucius spoke out of fear," she said calmly.
-She chuckled lightly at the disbelieving scowl on Severus' face.
+She chuckled lightly at the predictably disbelieving scowl on Severus' face.
 "He is even less adept at coping with emotional reactions than you or me.
 To push you away and remove the source of his emotions was a... logical move."

 "Severus..." she said, her tone warning.

 "I propose no such thing.
-I just wish you to see that you were not the only one who let your heart rule over your head," she said snappishly, tiring of the petulant attitude of her friend.
+I simply wish you to see that you were not the only one who let your heart rule over your head," she said snappishly, tiring of the petulant attitude of her friend.

 "And yet you flee from him," she pointed out, and Severus couldn't help his flinch at her words.
 "He has simply insulted you and you run, surrender so much that is yours.
 Your home, your job, your potions."